I’m willing to try anything to guarantee moist, flavorful meat.

 Unlike wet brining, you will also not lose any of the fats and juices from the meat when you dry brine, and there is no chance of your meat becoming soggy, which can happen when wet brining.

-What types of meat benefit from dry brining?
+What types of meat should you dry brine?

 You can dry brine almost any type of meat.
 Turkey, chicken, fish, pork, lamb and beef will all benefit from the salty treatment.